tmhew/abap-aws-lambda/README.md

 ## Setting up

-Import the following library in your ABAP platform to use AWS Lambda for ABAP:
+Import the following library to your ABAP platform:

 + [AWS Signature V4 for ABAP](https://github.com/tmhew/abap-aws-sigv4)